 “Whoa, take it easy, big buddy,” Superman said, “let’s not get carried away here.”
 In a flash, he positioned himself underneath the elephant.
 He arched his back up against its belly and spread his arms to distribute the animal’s weight and minimize its discomfort.
 After easing the elephant up, its legs and trunk flailing, he hauled it off and alighted in the zoo’s nearby Trails of Africa.

 He zip-flew to the Trails gates and saw the locks had been shattered.
 So it was gunfire he’d heard several times earlier but had pegged as fireworks.
 A lesson there for this time of the year.
-He closed the gates and fused them together with a fiery shot of his powerful laser-like vision.
+He closed the gates and fused them together with a fiery blast of his powerful laser-like vision.